2014–15 Duke Blue Devils women's basketball team

 The 2014–15 Duke Blue Devils women's basketball team represented Duke University during the 2014–15 NCAA Division I women's basketball season.
-Returning as head coach was Joanne P. McCallie entering her 8th season.
+Returning as head coach was Joanne P. McCallie, entering her 8th season.
 The team played its home games at Cameron Indoor Stadium in Durham, North Carolina as members of the Atlantic Coast Conference.
 They finished the season 23–11, 11–5 in ACC play to finish in a tie for fourth place.
 They advanced to the semifinals of the ACC women's tournament, where they lost to Notre Dame.
-They received at-large bid of the NCAA women's tournament, where they defeated Albany in the first round, Mississippi State in the second round before losing to Maryland in the sweet sixteen.
+They received an at-large bid to the NCAA women's tournament, where they defeated Albany in the first round, and Mississippi State in the second round, before losing to Maryland in the sweet sixteen.